Your Tenant Rights in Los Angeles

 Does RSO Apply to You?

 RSO generally covers apartments built before October 1, 1978 with 2 or more units.
+Exemptions include: single-family homes (unless owned by corporate entity), condos, properties built after 1978, and government-subsidized affordable housing.
 Single-family homes and newer buildings may be covered by AB 1482 instead.
+Contact LA Housing Department at 1-866-557-7368 to verify your building's status.

 California Tenant Protections

-California provides some of the strongest tenant protections in the nation:
+California provides some of the strongest tenant protections in the nation through state law and local ordinances:

 🏠